-- 80. At its 7th plenary meeting, the Environment Assembly adopted the ministerial declaration entitled "Innovative solutions for environmental challenges and sustainable consumption and production" (UNEP/EA.4/HLS.1). - 81.
-At its 7th plenary meeting, the Environment Assembly adopted by consensus the following resolutions and decisions.
-The individual resolutions are available in documents UNEP/EA.4/Res.1-UNEP/EA.4/Res.23 and are available on the website of the Environment Assembly (http://web.unep.org/environmentassembly) together with decisions 4/1, 4/2 and 4/3.
+81. At its 7th plenary meeting, the Environment Assembly adopted the ministerial declaration entitled "Innovative solutions for environmental challenges and sustainable consumption and production" (UNEP/EA.4/HLS.1).

+82. Also at its 7th plenary meeting, the Environment Assembly adopted by consensus the following resolutions and decisions.
+The individual resolutions are available in documents UNEP/EA.4/Res.1-UNEP/EA.4/Res.23.
+They are also available on the website of the Environment Assembly (http://web.unep.org/environmentassembly) together with decisions 4/1, 4/2 and 4/3.
-Title Innovative pathways to achieve sustainable consumption and production Promoting innovative solutions for curbing food loss and waste Sustainable mobility Addressing environmental challenges through sustainable business practices Sustainable infrastructure Marine plastic litter and microplastics Environmentally sound management of waste Sound management of chemicals and waste Addressing single-use plastic products pollution Innovations on biodiversity and land degradation Protection of the marine environment from land-based activities Sustainable management for global health of mangroves Sustainable coral reefs management Sustainable nitrogen management Innovations in rangelands and pastoralism Conservation and sustainable management of peatlands Promote gender equality, and the human rights and empowerment of women and girls in environmental governance Poverty-environment nexus Mineral resource governance Fifth programme for the development and periodic review of environmental law (Montevideo V): Delivering for people and the planet Implementation plan "Towards a pollution-free planet" Implementation and follow up of United Nations Environment Assembly resolutions

-Resolution Title 4/23 Keeping the world environment under review: Enhancing the UNEP science-policy interface and endorsement of the Global Environment Outlook Decision Title 4/1 Programme of work and budget for 2020-2021 4/2 Provisional agenda, date and venue of the fifth session of the United Nations Environment Assembly 4/3 Management of trust funds and earmarked contributions
+Resolution Title 4/1 Innovative pathways to achieve sustainable consumption and production 4/2 Promoting sustainable practices and innovative solutions for curbing food loss and waste 4/3 Sustainable mobility

+Resolution Title 4/4 Addressing environmental challenges through sustainable business practices 4/5 Sustainable infrastructure 4/6 Marine plastic litter and microplastics 4/7 Environmentally sound management of waste 4/8 Sound management of chemicals and waste 4/9 Addressing single-use plastic products pollution 4/10 Innovations on biodiversity and land degradation 4/11 Protection of the marine environment from land-based activities 4/12 Sustainable management for global health of mangroves 4/13 Sustainable coral reefs management 4/14 Sustainable nitrogen management 4/15 Innovations in rangelands and pastoralism 4/16 Conservation and sustainable management of peatlands 4/17 Promoting gender equality and the human rights and empowerment of women and girls in environmental governance 4/18 Poverty-environment nexus 4/19 Mineral resource governance 4/20 Fifth Programme for the Development and Periodic Review of Environmental Law (Montevideo Programme V): delivering for people and the planet 4/21 Implementation plan "Towards a pollution-free planet" 4/22 Implementation and follow-up of United Nations Environment Assembly resolutions 4/23 Keeping the world environment under review: enhancing the United Nations Environment Programme science-policy interface and endorsement of the Global Environment Outlook 4/1 Programme of work and budget for the biennium 2020-2021 4/2 Provisional agenda, date and venue of the fifth session of the United Nations Environment Assembly 4/3 Management of trust funds and earmarked contributions